prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 - An OpenRTB 2.5 BidResponse, or
 - HTTP 400 status code if the request is malformed
-- HTTP 403 status code if request contains blacklisted account or huaweiAdsApp
+- HTTP 403 status code if request contains blacklisted account or app
 - HTTP 401 status code if account is not present in request and `settings.enforce-valid-account` configuration is `true`
 - HTTP 500 status code in case of any other error